 Unlike my pals at the UK Society, I did not discover Wodehouse at an early age.
-I watched and enjoyed the Jeeves and Wooster TV series in the early nineties with Stephen Fry and Hugh Laurie, but if I am honest did not pursue his world further until later in life.
+I watched and enjoyed the Jeeves and Wooster TV series in the early nineties with Stephen Fry and Hugh Laurie, but did not pursue his world further until much later in life, my loss entirely.

 I therefore feel I am playing catch-up, devouring everything about the man and his extensive volume of work.
 Whilst my fascination and love for his work started much later in life than perhaps many, we have now hit it off like ham and eggs!
 Imagine if you will, a slow and steady batsman, concentrating on every delivery at the crease, getting a good look at the bowling and playing himself in, picking up singles here and there.
 Similarly, I am feeling my way through his life and work.
 To extend the trope a tad — I have my eye in now and am seeing and timing the ball well, but alas every shot is going straight to a fielder.
 Every cover drive is coming off the middle of the bat, but dash it, not finding any gaps in the field.
 I feel like I am on the verge of a great discovery and a hundred awaits!